 “Bis jetzt nicht”.

 - Ich bin bis 2 Wochen in Paris… is wrong

-If you want to use a time span in your phrase, you have to do the same as we already did for ab… indicate a point in time using the span and vor or in respectively.
-Then put bis in front of the whole thing.
+First, we indicate a point in time using the span and vor or in respectively.
+And then put bis in front of the whole thing.

-- Bis vor 3 Wochen hatte nie ein Wort Deutsch gelernt und jetzt spreche ich fliessend.
+- Bis vor 3 Wochen hatte ich nie ein Wort Deutsch gelernt und jetzt spreche ich fließend.

 You can see that English uses the same mechanics… you need 2 prepositions to make it work, until and ago but in German, the prepositions are right next to one another so this might make it look odd to some of you.
 Anyway, people do talk that way and they even use it to say good bye